 Belgian (Dutch language).

 The Red Knight appears in a long-running series of graphic albums in Europe; as Robert Vermaat writes: "De Rode Ridder is a mega-opus by Willy Vandersteen, with the first album appearing in 1959 and still going strong, even when Vandersteen died a few years ago.
 Johan, the Red Knight, is a knight from an unspecified period in time, dealing with adversaries and monsters all over the world and of all ages.
 Chinese, UFO's, you name it.
 Of the 150+ albums, only a few relate adventures concerning King Arthur, Merlin or one of the Knights of the Round Table."
-Like the Shining Knight at DC Comics, or Marvel Comics' original Black Knight, the Red Knight qualifies as a "new" Knight of the Round Table, though unlike those characters, the majority of his adventures are not Arthurian.
+Like Prince Valiant, the Shining Knight, or the original Black Knight, the Red Knight qualifies as a "new" Knight of the Round Table, though neither his origin story nor the majority of his subsequent adventures are Arthurian.

 The series' Arthurian content may be divided into four sequences.
 "The best of these was produced during the middle sixties, starting with 'Koning Arthur' (#19) in 1964 and ending in 1965.
 The second series (#42-51) was drawn by Karel Biddeloo, starting in 1969 with 'Het Testament' ('The Will') and ending with 'Excalibur' in 1971.
 Twenty years later (1994), Johan returned to the Arthurian "period" with adventures set in Lyonesse, Avalon and Atlantis, where the heroes went after their defeat at Camlann.
 These later albums (#152-157) also by Karel Biddeloo, are not even close to the standard of the earlier ones...
 A fourth "part"... started with... #174 -- 'De Erfgenaam' ('The Heir'), in which Johan supports Lancelot against the murderer of King Ban, Lancelot's father.
 Merlin, Arthur and Guinevere have returned from their stay in Avalon as well, so it appears, which makes the series altogether timeless."
 Karel Bidderloo continued as writer and artist until his death in 2004.
 He was replaced by the team of Martin Lodewijk (writer) and Claus D. Scholtz (artist).
 (Additional sources: E-mail from Theodoor Westerhof and "De Rode Ridder" entry in Wikipedia.)